ViktorLaurens/Luma_100/README.md

 ### Installation
 <!--_Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._-->

+To get the system up and running, follow these steps:

-1. Make your own ROS2 workspace and src folder
+1. Set up your own ROS2 workspace and create a src folder
-2. Clone the repo in the src folder
+2. Navigate to the src folder and clone the repository
    ```sh
    git clone https://github.com/ViktorLaurens/Luma_100.git
    ```